Nagalpur Lake

 Nagalpur Lake is located in Nagalpur neighbourhood of Mehsana city in the Indian state of Gujarat.
-There is a proposal for its development as a public space.
+The surrounding space is being developed as a public park.

 History

 Under the project by Gujarat Urban Development Corporation, treated sewage water was to be drained in the lake.
 But the sewage water was drained untreated in the lake.

 In January 2019, the Mehsana Municipality appointed a consultant to prepare a detailed project report (DPR) for the development of the lake.
 The DPR proposed a cost of ₹11.99 crore for the project.
 The municipality allotted ₹1 crore and ₹3 crore respectively for the development of lake in 2019-20 and 2020-21 budgets respectively.
 The Government of Gujarat approved ₹11.5 crore for the development of lake in 2022 under Amrit Lake scheme.
+The development work started in March 2024.

-Proposal
+Amenities

-The preliminary development proposal includes a cordon wall, a garden and a children's park along with a storm water drainage system for the lake.
-As of July 2023, the development work is not started.2022.
+The lake will have an oxygen park, a garden, jogging tracks, a cordon wall and a children's park in its surrounding space.